Brazilian presidential inauguration: Ceremonies at the Planalto Palace

 In the case of a new president, the speech begins as soon as he has received the sash from the former president and the National Anthem has been played, and the former president listens to the speech at the side of the new president.
 The president then escorts the former president to the main entrance, and the former president and vice-president walk down the palace's front ramp.
 Reaching the foot of the ramp, the former president and vice-president take official cars that transport them home or to the airport.
 By entering the car at the foot of the Palace's ramp and being transported away, the former president takes his leave of the official ceremonies of his successor's inauguration.
+A notable exception was in Lula's third non-consecutive term where Bolsonaro was absent and it was instead handed over by members of Lula's presidential transition cabinet who were selected by voters.

 The parts of the ceremony involving the front ramp of the Planalto Palace are also considered highly symbolic: when the new president and vice-president walk up the ramp to enter the palace, this is considered to represent the ascent of the new chief executive to power and to the exalted position of the presidency, whereas the moment when the former president and the former vice-president walk down the ramp towards the people who are assembled below is regarded as representative of the fact that they have surrendered power to the new administration, and now become once again ordinary citizens of the republic.
 In reality, however, there is no actual transfer of power taking place at the above-mentioned symbolic moments: the term of office of the predecessor had ended since midnight, and at that moment the four-year term of office of the successor began.
 His four-year term having started, the successor entered into office immediately upon taking the oath, while the predecessor, divested of the power of the presidency since midnight, was allowed to continue to use the presidential sash until the moment in the ceremonies when the sash is transferred, and reside in Planalto Palace until the moment in the ceremonies when the solemnly descends the front ramp, only as a matter of ceremony and protocol.
 The ceremonies only emphasise, with their symbolic ritual, the reality of the change of government.

-If the former president desires to leave the city of Brasilia immediately after leaving the palace, he is usually allowed the courtesy of a last trip in the presidential airplane, that takes the former president to his hometown or to another Brazilian city of his choice.
-During the flight, however, the airplane does not bear the callsign "Brazilian Air Force One", as the passenger is no longer the President of the Republic.
+If the former president desires to leave the city of Brasília immediately after leaving the palace, he is usually allowed the courtesy of a last trip in the presidential airplane, that takes the former president to his hometown or to another Brazilian city of his choice.
+During the flight, however, the airplane does not bear the callsign "Brazilian Air Force One", as the passenger is no longer the president of the Republic.
 Usually, when the plane carrying the former president arrives at its destination, the former president is received at the airport by a gathering of his political supporters.